 The gill nematode (Meloidogyne incognita), is a disease which barely affects the traditional olive grove.
 However, the spread of infected olive plants must be controlled in nurseries.

-Olive tree root asphyxia may cause weakening, chlorosis, yellow leaves, fall of olives, defoliation and appearance of fungi in the trunk of the olive.
+Olive tree root asphyxia may cause weakening, chlorosis, yellow leaves, fall of olives, defoliation and appearance of fungi in the trunk of the olive tree.

 Treatments for olive oil and table olives